Noah670/Bunny_Planet/README.md

 This repo contains a small Three.js demo where you hop across tiny spherical planets to catch mischievous bunnies.

+The world features a bright blue gradient skybox and each bunny is now a simple model with a body, head, and floppy ears so they look more like real bunnies.

 Open `start.html` and press **Start Game** to begin playing.

 ## Controls